-1. Your lifepath choice makes no difference so don't fret about picking the wrong one
+1. Your lifepath choice makes no difference, so don't worry about picking the wrong one

-Whether you want to start the game as a wandering Nomad, rebellious Street Kid, or law-abiding Corpo, you can be safe in the knowledge that it doesn't actually affect much at all.
+Whether you want to start the game as a wandering Nomad, rebellious Street Kid, or law-abiding Corpo, you can be safe in the knowledge that you Cyberpunk 2077 lifepath choice doesn't actually affect much at all.
 Throughout the game you'll have different dialogue options related to the option you went for, and the short intro to the game will be different, but aside from that, it doesn't really affect anything.
 Missions and storylines can still have the same outcome no matter which lifepath you go for, so don't ponder over it for too long, because there's no wrong choice.

-3. Food and drink items are identical, so don't stress about picking up specific ones
+3. Food and drink are identical, so don't stress about picking up specific things

 There are a staggering amount of different food and drink items in the game, from tacos and chocolate bars to coffee and energy drinks, but most of them have the same effect.
 All food items will give you the following:

 - Applies the Nourishment status, which increases max health by 5%, and regen by 0.5% per second outside of combat.

 - Applies the Hydration status, which increases max stamina by 10% and regen by 50% per second.

 The only divergence from this rule of thumb is with alcoholic drinks.
 Those will have the following negative effect:

 - Reduces movement speed by 10%

 - Reduces weapon accuracy by 50%